 Most workers are entitled to 5.6 weeks’ paid holiday a year.
 You can use the holiday calculator to work out how much leave someone should get.

 A week’s pay is worked out according to the kind of hours someone works and how they’re paid for the hours.
 This includes full-time, part-time, term-time and casual workers.

 |Fixed hours and fixed pay (full- or part-time)||A worker’s pay for a week|

-|Shift work with fixed hours (part time or full time)||A week’s holiday pay equals the average number of weekly fixed hours a worker worked in the previous 12 weeks at their average hourly rate|
+|Shift work with fixed hours (full- or part-time)||The average number of weekly fixed hours a worker has worked in the previous 52 weeks, at their average hourly rate|

-Calculating average hourly rate
+Calculating average hourly or weekly rate

 To calculate average hourly rate, only the hours worked and how much was paid for them should be counted.
-Take the average rate over the last 12 weeks.
-If no pay was paid in any week, count back a further week, so that the rate is based on 12 weeks in which pay was paid.
+Take the average rate over the last 52 weeks.

 Rolled-up holiday pay